-Vas Papageorgiou is currently undertaking a PhD in the NIHR Imperial BRC Patient Experience Research Centre (PERC), Department of Infectious Disease Epidemiology based in the School of Public Health at Imperial College London.
+I am currently undertaking a PhD in the Department of Infectious Disease Epidemiology based in the School of Public Health at Imperial College London.

-Vas joined Imperial College London in 2017 where she completed a Masters in Public Health (Global Health stream).
-She then worked as a Research Assistant in PERC on projects including:
+I joined Imperial College London in 2017 and completed a Masters in Public Health (Global Health stream).
+I then worked as a Research Assistant in the NIHR Imperial BRC Patient Experience Research Centre (PERC).

-Vas has an interest in mixed-methods research, public involvement and marginalised populations.
+I am interested in mixed-methods research, public involvement and marginalised populations.

 et al., Impact of pre-exposure prophylaxis on the risk of bacterial sexually transmitted infections among cisgender women: systematic review, AIDS Impact 2019